laravel-mix/laravel-mix/docs/autoprefixer.md

 - [Set Custom Autoprefixer Options](#set-custom-autoprefixer-options)
 - [Disable Autoprefixer](#disable-autoprefixer)

 By default, Mix will pipe all of your CSS through the popular [Autoprefixer PostCSS plugin](https://github.com/postcss/autoprefixer).
+Autoprefixer has an [online version](https://goonlinetools.com/autoprefixer/) that allows you to enter your non-prefixed CSS and gives you a prefix-added CSS.
 As such, you are free to use the latest CSS 3 syntax with the understanding that we'll apply any necessary browser-prefixes automatically.

 ### Basic Usage